 - Never punish your dog for eliminating indoors.
 Accidents happen, and dogs don’t understand cause and effect the same way people do.
-Clean up mess, remind yourself that it will get better the more consistent you are, and move on.
+Clean up the mess, remind yourself that it will get better the more consistent you are and move on.

 - Reward your dog for getting it right.
 Give her a treat as soon as she goes potty in the designated spot.

-For more detailed tips on housetraining a puppy or dog, check out this Humane Society guide.
+For more detailed tips on house training a puppy or dog, check out this trainer’s complete guide.

 Successful dog training is all about consistency, patience, and positive reinforcement.

-Coming when called is one of the most important skills for your dog to have on lock, because it can keep her safe in potentially dangerous situations.
-Best Friends Animal Society suggests that you “make it a party” every time your dog comes when calls.
+Coming when called is a basic command you want your dog to have on lock because it can keep her safe in potentially dangerous situations.
+Also known as “recall training”, it makes everything, from outings to the dog park to scary moments like her rushing out the door safer and much more controllable.
+“Make it a party” every time your dog comes when called.
 No matter what they’re leaving behind, coming to you should be the best thing that happens to them all day!

 To train your dog to come when called, start on leash in a quiet area.
 Back away from your dog while enthusiastically telling her to “come!”
 Only give the command once, but be enthusiastic, and keep your body language relaxed and open.
 You can show your dog a treat to encourage her to head your way.
 Once she starts towards you, say “yes!” (or click) and reward her with a treat.

 Over time, you can gradually increase the distance between you and your dog, and start practicing in a variety of situations.
-View the Best Friends guide for more tips to teaching your dog to come when called.
+View our trainer’s guide for more tips to teaching your dog to come when called.

 Teaching your dog to “stay” isn’t only about getting them to sit still.
 Like “come,” it’s a command that can keep her safe from harm.